MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-6-create-measures.md

     DaysCurrentQuarterToDate:=COUNTROWS( DATESQTD( 'DimDate'[Date]))
     ```

+    Unlike calculated columns, with measure formulas you can type the measure name, followed by a colon, followed by the formula expression.

-    Notice the top-left cell now contains a measure name, **DaysCurrentQuarterToDate**, followed by the result, **92**.
+    Notice the top-left cell now contains a measure name, **DaysCurrentQuarterToDate**, followed by a result.
 The result is not relevant at this point because no user filter has been applied.

       ![as-lesson6-newmeasure](../tutorial-tabular-1400/media/as-lesson6-newmeasure.png)

-    Unlike calculated columns, with measure formulas you can type the measure name, followed by a colon, followed by the formula expression.

 #### To create a DaysInCurrentQuarter measure in the DimDate table